 What Should You Eat Before Getting Tattooed?

-Did you know that knowing what to eat before getting a tattoo can improve your tattoo experience?
+Did you know that what you eat before getting a tattoo can improve your whole tattooing experience?
 When the body is nourished, it can cope with trauma more easily.
-We’re not saying for you to eat the biggest McDonald’s of your life.
-Instead, think about filling yourself up with wholesome food and staying hydrated.

 Before getting a tattoo, try to eat foods containing: